Lauren Weisberger: Television

-In October 2006, Fox acquired the television rights to the book, though the series was ultimately never developed.
+In October 2006, Fox acquired the television rights to the book, although the series was ultimately never developed.

 Everyone Worth Knowing

-Weisberger secured a $1 million advance from Simon & Schuster for her second novel, Everyone Worth Knowing, which was based on the trials and tribulations of the New York City public relations world; the book was published in fall 2005.
-It received generally unfavorable reviews.
+Weisberger secured a $1 million advance from Simon & Schuster for her second novel, Everyone Worth Knowing, which was based on the trials and tribulations of the New York City public relations world.
+The book was published in fall 2005 and received generally unfavorable reviews.
 The New York Times Book Review described it as "fatuous, clunky."
 USA Today called it "lackluster imitation" and Entertainment Weekly said it was a "ho-hum rehash" of The Devil Wears Prada.
-It debuted on The New York Times Best Sellers List at No. 10, but dropped off the list in two weeks and was ultimately noted for disappointing sales.
+It debuted on The New York Times Best Sellers List at No. 10 but dropped off the list in two weeks and was ultimately noted for disappointing sales.
 The audio book was read by actress Eliza Dushku.
 In some European countries, the novel was released under the separate title Gossip and Gucci.

 Chasing Harry Winston

 Chasing Harry Winston, Weisberger's third novel, was released May 27, 2008 and on May 19, 2008 in the United Kingdom.
 The book's main characters are three best friends in New York City, Emmy, Adriana, and Leigh, who are facing fears with turning 30.
 Recently dumped Emmy promises to make a drastic change and find guys from every continent for casual affairs.
 Beautiful Brazilian Adriana tries to leave her old lifestyle of sleeping around and living off her father to get a Harry Winston ring on her finger before her first wrinkles begin showing.
-Leigh, the one with the perfect life, does not know what she needs in order to be happy and relax..
+Leigh, the one with the perfect life, does not know what she needs in order to be happy and relax.

 In September 2008, Universal Pictures secured rights to the book, and it was translated into French, Dutch, and Italian.
 In some European countries, the novel was released under the separate title Chanel Chic.
 In Italy, the title is Un anello da Tiffany & Co (A ring from Tiffany & Co).
 In France, the title is Sexe, diamants et plus si affinités (Sex, Diamonds, and maybe more...)

 The book was panned by critics and was voted "#1 Worst Book of 2008" by Entertainment Weekly.